KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Our final scheduled tour stop was TechOps.
 Southwest has 800+ Boeing 737s, the largest fleet of them in the world.
 Four are at the adjacent Dallas Love Field Airport.

 ![](southwest-headquarters-tour-2026/techops-hangar.jpg)
-Michelle, Doug, and Jim welcoming us to TechOps in the empty "party hangar" where a lot of maintenance takes place at night.
-Master technicians have been here as long as 30+ years.
+Michelle, Doug, and Jim welcoming us to TechOps in the empty "party hangar" where maintenance takes place at night.
+Plane "doctors" have been here as long as 30+ years.
 Sheet metal experts are particularly skilled and respected here.
 It's a craft that takes around 10 years to master.
 Given how meticulously planned, recorded, and executed the airplane maintenance is, our tour guides have absolutely no qualms about flying.

 ![](southwest-headquarters-tour-2026/weather-thingy.jpg)
 Getting up close and personal with a weather antenna at the front of a plane, before peering into the internals of the plane